Links that send users to websites featuring content that violates our Community Guidelines are not allowed on YouTube.

 If you're posting content

-Don’t post links in your content on YouTube if they fit any of the descriptions noted below.
+Don’t post links in your content on YouTube if they direct users to content that violates our Community Guidelines.
+This includes links that fit any of the descriptions noted below.

 - Links to pornography

 - Links to websites or apps that install malware

 - Links to websites or apps phishing for a user’s login credentials, financial information, etc.

 - Links to websites, apps, or other information technology that give unauthorized free access to audio content, audiovisual content, full video games, software, or streaming services that normally require payment

 - Links to websites that seek to raise funds or recruit for terrorist organizations

 - Links to sites containing Child Sexual Abuse Imagery (CSAI)

 - Links to sites selling items noted in our regulated goods guidelines